lawrencegripper/azbrowse/docs/design/README.md

 ### Expanders

 The hierarchical drill-down from Subscription -> Resource Group -> Resource -> ... is driven by Expanders.
 These are registered in `registerExpanders.go` and when the list widget expands a node it calls each expander asking if they have any nodes to provide.
 Multiple expanders can return nodes for any given parent node, but only one expander should mark the response as the primary response.

+> Note: Remember to update `InitializeExpanders` in `internal/pkg/expanders/registerExpanders.go` with your new expander if you add one otherwise it won't get called!

 Each node has an ID and IDs should be unique (to support the `--navigate` command), and typically are the resource ID for the resource in Azure (this allows the `open in portal` action to function)